Winner-Dimiri/Customer-Subscription-Analysis/README.md

 - **Microsoft Excel:** for data cleaning, formatting, and preliminary analysis
 - **Structured Query Language (SQL):** for data querying and exploration
 - **Power BI:** for data visualization and dashboard creation.

+**Business Questions**
+- Who are our top customers?
+- What categories or channels drive the highest revenue?
+- How do demographics influence purchase behaviour?
+- How does discount usage affect loyalty and returns?
+- Which segments should marketing target for retention or upsell?

+### Data Preparation
+The dataset provides each customer’s average Purchase_Amount and Frequency_of_Purchase (monthly).To calculate total spending per customer, derived metrics, Monthly_Revenue and AnnualRevenue were created:
+Monthly_Revenue = Purchase_Amount × Frequency_of_Purchase
+Annual_Revenue = Monthly_Revenue × 12

+**RFM Adaptation:** The dataset represents one record per customer rather than transaction-level data.
+Therefore, a traditional RFM (Recency, Frequency, Monetary) model could not be directly applied.
+To derive similar insights, I implemented an Engagement-Weighted RFM approach, where “Recency” was redefined as engagement recency using ad interaction levels i.e the Engagement_with_Ad column, “Frequency” used the customer’s reported purchase frequency, and “Monetary” reflected their annual revenue.
+This adaptation is to preserve the RFM analysis while aligning with the dataset’s structure.
+This approximation allows meaningful revenue-based analyses, such as identifying high-value customers and top-performing product categories.